Antonyan/ddd-mappers-project/README.md

 Besides, we've created a lot of different useful features that can significantly accelerate the development.

+## Quick start

+All that you need is to run a command ```composer create-project antonyan/ddd-mappers-project nameOfYourProject``` [Setup DB] (https://github.com/Antonyan/ddd-mappers-infrastructure) See Db interaction -> connection

 ## Request

 To validate request data we created annotations that you can specify in presentation service (controller).